 Add Question 17: “How many household members live in the your primary home/ compound?
 A household member is considered someone who spends more nights on average in your household than in any other household in the same community over the last 12 months”

 Numeric entry and add range of 1 to 25

+Note to DMC: Q18 is only for mothers who consented into FACET sub-study

+Add Question 18: Where did this visit take place: □At BHP □ At participant home □ Other :___________(specify) (free text option)

 Enrollment Medical History for all Caregivers..
 Use Tshilo Dikotla ‘Maternal Medical History’ form